Welcome to Ho Chi Minh City!

 Journey Along the Saigon Train Track

-The Origins of the Rainway in Vietnam
+The Origins of the Railway in Vietnam

 Going back to the late 19th century from the French colonial period in Vietnam.
 At that time, France set the goal to optimize the process of exploiting natural resources and promoting trade.
 To achieve this, France created a railway system to connect inland regions with coastal ports.
 This system allowed for faster and more efficient transportation of goods compared to traditional methods such as boats or carts.